hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/custom-database-functions.md

     $bodytag$ language plpgsql;
     //

-A class could be used to provide the function.
+A class could be used to provide the function to LiveSQL.
 For example:

     @Component
     public class MyFunctions {